alejandrochang/StudyGuideNotes/javascript.md

 # JavaScript

+### What's the difference between asynchronous and synchronous API?
+A synchronous API waits for a response, and blocks everything else from happening in the application until that response is received.
+An asynchronous API does not wait for a response, but instead asks to be notified when a response is available.
+As a result it does not block other functionality in the application from progressing.

 ### Give a high level overview of what an object's prototype represents
 A prototype is the class that an object inherits from